Missed Medical Appointments: How Much Providers Are Really Losing?

 It’s 7:45 a.m. on Tuesday morning.
-You expect 211 appointments at your busiest practice location.
+Even with the risk of COVID-19 still present a year after the pandemic was officially declared, you expect 211 appointments at your busiest practice location.

-After careful forecasting of patient-to-staff ratios, you know you have the right amount of staff to deliver great care while containing costs.
+After careful forecasting of patient-to-staff ratios and complying to COVID-19 prevention protocols, you know you have the right amount of staff to deliver great care while containing costs.

-But then Mr. Fagan, who staff have just completed the prep work for, doesn’t show for his 8:15 appointment.
+But then Mr. Fagan, whose staff have just completed the prep work for, doesn’t show for his 8:15 appointment.
 Staff call to see if he just pulled into the parking lot.
 But no answer.
-They leave a voice mail and tell the physician that he may not show up.
+They leave a voicemail and tell the physician that he may not show up.

 An hour later, they call out, “Ms. Garibaldi?” to a full waiting room.
 Silence.
 Patients are visibly disappointed not to hear their name called.
 “Ms. Garibaldi?” staff call again.
 She missed her appointment.